The cheapest way to sell a house in the UK in 2023?

 To help you decide whether you have the time and skillset to sell your house privately, we’ve written a step-by-step guide to help talk you through what you will need to do to get your house sold ASAP:

-- Advertise – Next up is advertising your house!
-Make sure you take good photos that show off your house in a good light and write a description that entices buyers.
+Advertise – Next up is advertising your house!
+Make sure you take good photos showing your house in a good light and write a description that entices buyers.
 Getting your house advertised on the best property portals is the main thing, but you could also hand out leaflets or advertise your house in the local paper, anything to get the word out that your house is for sale

-- Find and instruct conveyancer – Now you’ve accepted an offer, it’s time to begin the conveyancing process.
-This is arguable the most important part of the selling process, as it gets you from an accepted offer to completed and moved out
+Find and instruct conveyancer – Now you’ve accepted an offer, it’s time to begin the conveyancing process.
+This is arguably the most important part of the selling process, as it gets you from an accepted offer to a completed and moved out

 Not only will you have to be able to complete all these steps, but you will also need to assess whether now is a suitable time to sell your house privately.
-For example, if the market isn’t very buoyant, then you will need the extra expertise and contacts which an estate agent can offer you.
+For example, if the market isn’t buoyant, you will need the extra expertise and contacts that an estate agent can offer you.